tarunsachdeva/blog/_posts/2019-01-09-2019-do-things-and-tell-more-people.markdown

 ---
 layout: post
-title:  "2019: Do Things and Tell More People"
+title:  "2019: Do Things and Tell _More_ People"
 date:   2019-01-09 12:00:00 -0500
 categories: general
 draft: false
 ---

-2018 was a busy year.

-The highlight was ofcourse becoming a parent to [twin girls](https://www.instagram.com/p/Bkg8IrjnVjb/).
-I spent most of the year on an extended parental leave, and I'm really happy about that decision.

-Parenting is a full-court-press experience.
-Some parts of it were expected - the lost sleep, the emotional highs and lows, the bad eating habits.
-I knew it would be difficult, but I didn't expect to question my identity in the process.

-I went from hours of free time a day, to sometimes only 30 minutes.
-This made me ruthlessly prioritize what's really mattered.

-I realized it was really important to have some kind of productive, creative output everyday.
-I needed something to work on, that fit into the new parent schedule.
-Something  that was still possible in 20 minutes or two hours.

-So I opened my laptop and started writing.
-I published this blog in August 2018.
+This blog started in August 2018.
+It was a way to kickstart a writing habit, and as a much-needed creative output during parental leave.

+It's been four months of daily writing; almost 140 posts.

-Fast forward to today, I've published over 135 articles.
-I've written about everything from leadership, productivity, technology, mental models, finance, and whatever else comes to mind.
-It has become a tool for learning, a way to think through ideas, a journal and sometimes just a bookmarking tool.
+Posts about everything from productivity, learning frameworks, technology, immigration, mental models, and whatever else comes to mind.
+This has become a tool for learning, a way to think through ideas, a journal and sometimes just a bookmarking tool.

-But I've been quiet about the whole thing.
-The only people that knew were the friends I'd share with occasionally.
+But - I've been pretty quiet about it - choosing not to share except occassionally to close friends.

-This is a familiar pattern for me, and it's time to change.
+This is a familiar pattern - for me, and I'm sure many others too.

-In 2019, my goal is simple.
-To [do things and tell _more_ people]({{ site.baseurl }}{% post_url 2018-12-07-do-things-and-tell-people %}).
+I want to start 2019 by reversing that trend.
+To simply [do things and tell _more_ people]({{ site.baseurl }}{% post_url 2018-12-07-do-things-and-tell-people %}).
 So I'm starting here - by telling you what I've been up to for the last few months.

 I'm excited about the new year, and hope you are too.